highland/Garden-Show/README.md

  The replacement project will be written in python with a simple frontend.
  Uses flet for GUI, dill for data persistence*, fpdf for report generation as Pdfs, and batch input of the schedule from a text file.
+The awards to be presented in the show are defined in a .toml file.

  Intended for use by Badenoch Gardening Club, it should however be suitable for any Gardening Club that runs a traditional Garden Show